holodeck-b2b/pullrequest-trigger/README.md

 To trigger a Pull Request the back-end application must create a _"Pull Request trigger document"_ in the directory specified in the _watchPath_ parameter of the watcher described above.
 These "trigger" documents are XML documents that MUST have the "xml" extension.
-They must contain at least the P-Mode that governs the processing of the Pull Request and can further configure the MPC [sub-channel] and selection criteria to use for pulling.
+They must contain at least the P-Mode that governs the processing of the Pull Request and can further configure the _MessageId_ of the Pull Request, the MPC [sub-channel] and selection criteria to use for pulling.
 Their structure is defined by XML schema [http://holodeck-b2b.org/schemas/2018/02/pullrequest/metdata](src/main/resources/pulltrigger.xsd).
 **NOTE:** In the current version only the "simple" selection criteria as described in section 5.1 of the ebMS V3 Part 2 Specification are supported.